SebSnr/Groupomania/README.md

 ![Groupomania home](https://user-images.githubusercontent.com/78140833/129014924-27af34cb-c598-4161-9279-9b4dc865ba74.png)

-🎯 The objective  is to build an intra-enterprise social-network for Groupomania's employees (front & back-end).
-The purpose of this tool is to facilitate interactions between colleagues.
-The web deveopper is free to imagine how to display the different functionnalities.
+🎯 The objective  is to build an intra-enterprise social network for Groupomania's employees (front & back-end).
+The web developer is free to imagine this web app and how to display the different functionalities.

 📝 https://openclassrooms.com/fr/paths/185/projects/677/assignment